Facebook, Twitter, Google testify before Congress

 Related: Exclusive: Russian-bought Black Lives Matter ad on Facebook targeted Baltimore and Ferguson

+"There were signals we missed," Stretch said.
+He stopped short of saying Facebook would commit to stop running political ads in the U.S. paid for by foreign money.

+In another exchange, the Twitter and Facebook officials admitted that other countries could take advantage of their platforms.
+When asked if either North Korea or Turkmenistan may have done so already, Stretch said Facebook was not aware of it.

-"The bottom line is these platforms are being used by people who wish us harm and wish to undercut our way of life," Senator Lindsey Graham said in his opening remarks at the hearing Tuesday.
+"The bottom line is these platforms are being used by people who wish us harm and wish to undercut our way of life," Senator Lindsey Graham said.

 The tech companies condemned the Russian activity and pledged to continue investigating it and cracking down where necessary.